ESS/MAX IV Summit 2023

-This year’s Summit discussed how the effects of the geopolitical changes in Europe in 2022 impact on the research ecosystem, ESS and MAX IV, and how to secure the future competence that is needed to solve the challenges and to benefit fully from the investments being made in ESS and MAX IV.
+Summit 2022 discussed how the effects of the geopolitical changes in Europe impacts the research ecosystem, ESS and MAX IV, and how to secure the future competence that is needed to solve the challenges and to benefit fully from the investments being made in ESS and MAX IV.

 The Swedish Research Council finances feasibility studies for future instruments at ESS

 One of the areas that the Swedish Research Council has identified as important for Sweden concerning ESS is opportunities for Swedish researchers to participate in a competitive proposal for new instruments.

 In recent years, two initiatives, in particular, have excelled.
 One is SAGA, a GISANS instrument (grazing-incidence small-angle neutron scattering) for structural studies of surfaces, thin films and boundary layers.
 Such experiments are of interest to both industry and academia in characterising all kinds of complex systems such as food and biological materials.
 The second is HIBEAM (high-intensity baryon extraction and measurement), an instrument for subatomic physics for studies of the fundamental properties of the neutron, which will be used to look for new physics beyond the so-called standard model.